aimhubio/aimos/docs/source/guides/deep_dive/storage.rst

 Query language
 ==============
-At the lowest level, the Aim storage is equipped with a pythonic query language.
+At the lowest level, the AimOS storage is equipped with a pythonic query language.
 This means that you can query all your sequences and containers by their properties via a pythonic if statement over them.

 Security considerations
 -----------------------